elnkosc/PythonHueControl/README.md

 This Python package contains the classes and functions to interface with the Philips Hue bridge.
 It consists of the following files:
 * pythonhuecontrol - generic definitions applicable to both v1 and v2 of the API
     * v1 - generic definitions for v1 of the API only
-      * bridge - definitions for interacting with the bridge (configuration of and adding lights/sensors/rules/groups/scenes/schedules)
+      * bridge - definitions for interacting with the bridge (control + adding lights/sensors/rules/groups/scenes/schedules)
+      * configuration - managing bridge configuration
       * light - definition for controlling lights
       * group - definitions for controlling groups
       * rule - definitions for controlling rules